 Sadly, it does not freeze well.

-Macaroni salad is best made ahead of time, which makes it party perfect.
-Leftovers will keep in the refrigerator for up to four days.
+Macaroni salad is best made beforehand, making it party-perfect.
+Leftovers will keep in the refrigerator for up to 4 days.

 Im planning on making this today